kenaryn/Steel_learning/steel_memorandum.md

 - List: a sequence of pairs.
 Each pair's cdr is the next pair in the sequence.
 - Constant object: the object itself is the value.
 - Scope: region where a variable binding is visible.
+- Primitive procedure: top-level definition accessible outside of any `let` or `λ` expressions.
+Use `define` to create one.

 ### Notation